beshayr2020/React-employee-directory/README.md

 ![React Employee Directory](EmpDirScreenShot.jpg)

+Here is a link to the deployed webpage: [https://react-employee-directory-dep.herokuapp.com/]

 ## Project Description
 * This app utilizes an API to populate random users and then create a directory.
 Other users on the app can search for employees by "name" and also organize each field (Name, Email, DOB) in ascending or descending order.